chetan-code/ChessOnline/README.md

 - Calculates available moves in multiple directions.
 - Handles obstacles, enemy pieces, and board boundaries.
 - Enhances strategic depth and diversity of piece behaviors.

-The Queen class enriches the game by implementing the versatile movement capabilities of the queen chess piece, contributing to the engaging and dynamic gameplay of the Unity-based chess game.